sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 ### Creation of the Training Set & Training Process
-### Training Process

 [//]: # (The final step was to run the simulator to see how well the car was driving around track one. )
 [//]: # (The car drove well up to the second curve (the one after the bridge) where it crashed.
 I thought that this could happened because most time of the training was driving straight and only a few seconds of left and right turning.)

 [//]: # (At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.)

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first used the original data provided, that consists of driving on track 1 using center lane driving.

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to drive stable.
+I also recorded several times this corrections during the two most difficult curves, teaching the car to take this turns correctly.
+I used this data for fine-tunning the model

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+This was saved in the folders curves_data and curves_data2 and fed into the model training only the top fully connected layer.
+The idea was to train something really specific, so, this time I tried to use the center camera most of the times (70% chance) and I didn't augment data through random translation.
+I also discarded some straight driving samples (2 out of 3).

+I didn't repeat this process on track 2 because I wanted to try out the model on an entirely new scenario to see what happen.
+Fortunately, I obtained really good results, both with low and high graphics quality and resolution.